Eighty Years' War, 1621–1648: Colonial theatre

+Peter Stuyvesant launched an expedition to retake Saint Martin in 1644, believing it would be a relatively easy task, but his forces were repelled by the Spanish defenders under the command of Guajardo Fajardo, and a cannonball hit Stuyvesant's leg, which ended up having to be amputated after he returned to the Netherlands.
+The damage inflicted by the attack would, however, convince the Spanish that Saint Martin was not worth holding onto, and they evacuated the island shortly before the war's end in 1648, allowing the Dutch to reclaim it, albeit while allowing the French to take half of it.

 Sailors who had captured the silver fleet, dissatisfied with their reward of only seventeen months' extra wages, tried to seize the loot and stormed the West India Company office in Amsterdam.

-In Asia and the Americas, the war had gone well for the Dutch.
-Those parts of the war were mainly fought by proxies, especially the Dutch West and East India companies.
-These companies, under charter from the Republic, possessed quasi-sovereign powers, including the power to make war and conclude treaties on behalf of the Republic.
 After the invasion of Portuguese Brazil by a WIC amphibious force in 1630, the extent of New Holland, as the colony was called, grew gradually, especially under its governor-general Johan Maurits of Nassau-Siegen, in the period 1637–44.
 It stretched from the Amazon river to Fort Maurits on the São Francisco River.
 Soon a large number of sugar plantations flourished in this area, enabling the company to dominate the European sugar trade.
 The colony was the base for conquests of Portuguese possessions in Africa also (due to the peculiarities of the trade winds that make it convenient to sail to Africa from Brazil in the Southern Hemisphere).
 Beginning in 1637 with the conquest of Portuguese Elmina Castle, the WIC gained control of the Gulf of Guinea area on the African coast, and with it of the hub of the slave trade to the Americas.
 In 1641, a WIC expedition sent from Brazil under command of Cornelis Jol conquered Portuguese Angola.
-The Spanish island of Curaçao (with important salt production) was conquered in 1634, followed by a number of other Caribbean islands.

 WIC control of Brazil started to unravel, however, when the Portuguese colonists in its territory started a spontaneous insurrection in 1645.
 By that time the official war with Portugal was over, as Portugal itself had risen against the Spanish crown in December 1640.
 The Republic soon concluded a ten-year truce with Portugal, but this was limited to Europe.
 The overseas war was not affected by it.
 By the end of 1645 the WIC had effectively lost control of north-east Brazil.
 There would be temporary reversals after 1648, when the Republic sent a naval expedition, but by then the Eighty Years' War was over.

 In the Far East the VOC captured three of the six main Portuguese strongholds in Portuguese Ceylon in the period 1638–41, in alliance with the Kingdom of Kandy.
 In 1641 Portuguese Malacca was conquered.
 Again, the main conquests of Portuguese territory would follow after the end of the war.